triton-inference-server/fil_backend/SKLearn_and_cuML.md

 # Scikit-Learn and cuML random forest support

+**NOTE:** Due to a change in Scikit-Learn 1.2.0, forest models from version 1.2.0 and later are not currently supported.
+Support will be added in an upcoming release of Triton.

 ## Model Serialization

 While LightGBM and XGBoost have their own serialization formats that are